Previously I wrote an article on my blog’s pipeline. It was quite complex for this dead simple use case:

-• Automate build to convert markdown in html static pages using Jekyll
+• Automate build to convert markdown into html static pages using Jekyll

-• Be able to preview articles with draft subdomain
+• Be able to preview articles with a draft subdomain

-Few months ago, during the re:Invent'18, AWS launched a new service called AWS Amplify Console, I didn’t pay attention to this new service until a few days ago, when trying to find some optimizations around my blog.
+A few months ago, during re:Invent'18, AWS launched a new service called AWS Amplify Console.
+I didn’t pay attention to this new service until a few days ago, when trying to find some optimizations around my blog.

 Amplify Logo

-The conclusion is simple, all my pipeline could be trashed right away, this new service is all I need, but with the advantage to be fully managed by AWS, zero-config, with few more features.
+The conclusion is simple: all my pipeline could be trashed right away.
+This new service is all I need, with the advantage of being fully managed by AWS, zero-config, with a few more features.

 Steps

-I’ve just followed few steps to get started:
+I just followed a few steps to get started:

-1. Linked my Github blog repository to Amplify Console (with newly available free private repository)
+1. Linked my GitHub blog repository to Amplify Console (with the newly available free private repository).

-5. setup my domain (included Certificate Manager and CloudFront)
+5. Set up my domain (including Certificate Manager and CloudFront).

 Pricing

-If I assume I’m posting every day (this will not happen, for sure) with 3 minutes build time, and 1GB stored and 4GB served by month
+If I assume I’m posting every day (this will not happen, for sure), with 3 minutes build time, 1GB stored and 4GB served per month:

 Build: